Basic Methods

 The first of them is the so-called half-tortoise posture.

-We sit on the heels with the toes looking backward and move the knees apart.
+We sit on the heels with the toes looking backward and the knees moved apart.
 Put the forehead and the extended arms on the floor with the palms pressed against each other.
 Relax the body and mind completely.
-Watch the stomach sag more and more as the relaxation becomes deeper.
+Watch the belly sag more and more as the relaxation becomes deeper.
 This is a wonderful exercise that allows one to get rid of physical and mental tiredness.
 It should be performed for about ten minutes.

 The second asana is called crocodile posture.
 There are two ways of performing it.